 Pinkowitz and Williamson 2002: $0.27 – $1.76

 This the first modern study of the incremental value to market cap of one dollar of cash on the balance sheet.
-They find that shareholders value cash less for firms with poor growth options, with predictable investment opportunities, and those that are close to financial distress.
+They find that shareholders value cash less for firms with poor growth options, with predictable investment opportunities among several options such as cryptocurrencies with Bitcode Method.

 - On average, one dollar of cash is worth $0.97.